DataDog/documentation/content/en/getting_started/application_security/_index.md

 4. **[Subscribe to the weekly digest][10]** to receive weekly updates on your detected security activity.

-5. **Set up a [notification rule][12]** to alert you in real-time when attacks require your attention, over email, Slack, or other communication integration.
+5. **Set up a [notification rule][12]** to alert you in real-time when attacks require your attention, over email, Slack, or other communication integrations.
 Datadog recommends [setting a notification rule][11] for `Medium` and higher severity signals.

 ## Further reading